Lupin3000/RPLidar/readme.md

 ## Information

 The Python3 scripts for [RPLIDAR A1](https://www.slamtec.com/en/Lidar/A1) run on Linux, macOS and Windows.
 Latest rplidar documentation can be found [here](https://rplidar.readthedocs.io/en/latest/).
+If you prefer C++, please have a look [here](https://github.com/slamtec/rplidar_sdk).

 Examples: